 Solution: Windows has the ability to run its own SSDP multicast group.
 When this service is running, all the received multicast traffic gets "swallowed" by the service.

-☝️We have received feedback from users stating that this suggestion, combined with disabling Antivirus solved their discovery issues.
-We do not suggest disabling your Antivirus but working with it, so that it stops blocking SSDP traffic to the Airtame app.
+Note: We have received feedback from users stating that this suggestion, combined with disabling Antivirus solved their discovery issues.
+We do not suggest disabling your Antivirus but working with it so that it stops blocking SSDP traffic to the Airtame app.

 Natting multicast traffic

-Symptom: Device is not showing up or is showing up but doesn't work.
+Symptom: The device is not showing up or is showing up but doesn't work.

 Multicast storm control